Saturday, November 1, 2025

 CPTSD from narcissist parent abuse feels like constant anxiety, insecurity, tension and confusion

 The amount of criticism and fault finding I heard over trivial things, destroyed my sense not only of confidence but of identity in general.
-I do not truly remember ever hearing a genuine compliment, that had no strings attatched or staying in the tail, from any of my four narcissistic parent authority figures.
+I do not truly remember ever hearing a genuine compliment, that had no strings attatched or sting in the tail, from any of my four narcissistic parent authority figures.

-That was that is kind of the story of My Life.
+That was that, is kind of the story of My Life.
 I have had to process enormous and chaotic changes with alarming frequency.
 Since I was given no skills or assistance, I had no idea how to go about coping.
-I still don't cope very well because I'm more concerned with what's expected of me then how I actually feel about the situations.
+I still don't cope very well because I'm more concerned with what's expected of me than how I actually feel about the situations.
 This is the constant state of confusion.
 Confused about how to think about or frame changes.
 And the changes are 99% of the time, dumped on me without warning.
 Major things that required discussion and input and support, I have just navigated alone.

 And then when I got married I had gotten in the habit of letting other people dictate how my life would be.
-It Still fills me with panic to express a contrary opinion or ask to be included.
+It still fills me with panic to express a contrary opinion or ask to be included.
 About things that affect me and people that I am responsible for.
 Thank God I ended up with a husband who didn't weaponize that as much as he could have.
 I do not say no very well.
 I don't even know what I think about many things.
 When you are never given a voice or a choice or taught that you should have a voice and a choice, you don't develop the skills you need.

 I have spent the majority of my life shooting from the hip as it were.
 Hitting the ground running, with no preparation because things were just sprung on me.
 How can you possibly prepare for chaos?
 And the crazy shit that my parents put me through you cannot make that up!
 There is no rule book or guide book.
-The Bible that was always quoted at me has no insight into how to deal with malignant, self-centered, arrogant, manipulative, bullying, irresponsible, hypocritical, Machiavellian narcissist parents.
+The Bible that was always quoted at me has no insight into how to deal with malignant, self-centered, arrogant, manipulative, bullying, irresponsible, hypocritical, Machiavellian narcissist parents

 Psychology doesn't have answers either.
 These people are beyond all boundaries of common sense and healthy interaction.
-Growing up with them, and then when they divorced, with their also narcissistic new folks, everyday was a fresh ordeal.
+Growing up with them, and then when they divorced, with their also narcissistic new folks, every day was a fresh ordeal.
+So I am left to maybe not make it up as I go along but kind of.
+Life is endless learning curve in which I don't know what I'm supposed to be learning.

 No comments: